 On Monday, March 3, 2008, Senator Tom Harkin (D-IA) introduced Senate bill S. 2686, The Complete Streets Act of 2008.
 The Complete Streets Act of 2008 was introduced to ensure that all users of the transportation system, including pedestrians, bicyclists, and transit users as well as children, older individuals, and individuals with disabilities, are able to travel safely and conveniently on streets and highways.
 The bill would require that State DOTs and MPOs develop complete streets policies for the use of federal funds.
 Co-sponsors and supporters of S. 2686 are essential - please call or write to your Senator today to gain their support.
 Visit the Complete Streets website for talking points, fact sheets, and updated information.
 The Safe Routes Partnership is supporting this bill, as complete streets help to make our roadways safer for everyone, including children, the most vulnerable users.

 House Committee Holds Hearing on SRTS; Partnership Testifies

 October 2, 2007

-Deb Hubsmith, Director, Safe Routes to School National Partnership; Scott Bricker, Interim Executive Director, Oregon Bicycle Transportation Alliance; and others testified before the U.S. House Committee on Transportation and Infrastructure’s Subcommittee on Highways and Transit regarding the federal Safe Routes to School program.
+Deb Hubsmith, Director, Safe Routes Partnership; Scott Bricker, Interim Executive Director, Oregon Bicycle Transportation Alliance; and others testified before the U.S. House Committee on Transportation and Infrastructure’s Subcommittee on Highways and Transit regarding the federal Safe Routes to School program.
 Opening statements from Members of Congress and witness testimonies are available at the Committee’s website.
 Also available is Deb Hubsmith’s written testimony and a photo of the hearing.